National Cyber and Crypto Agency

-National Cyber and Crypto Agency (Badan Siber dan Sandi Negara, abbreviated as BSSN), is Indonesia's primary signal intelligence agency, as well as cyber intelligence, cyber threat intelligence, cyber defense, and cyber security agency.
+The National Cyber and Crypto Agency (Badan Siber dan Sandi Negara, abbreviated as BSSN), is Indonesia's primary signal intelligence agency, and also has responsibility for cyber intelligence, cyber threat intelligence, cyber defense, and cyber security.

-History

-The National Cyber and Crypto Agency originates from two preceding agencies, the National Crypto Agency (Lembaga Sandi Negara, lit.
-'State Signal Agency', abbreviated as Lemsaneg) and the Cyber Information Defense and Security Desk (Desk Ketahanan dan Keamanan Informasi Cyber Nasional, abbreviated as DK2ICN).
+The BSSN was formed from two preceding agencies, the National Crypto Agency (Lembaga Sandi Negara, lit.
+'State Signal Agency', abbreviated as Lemsaneg), and the Cyber Information Defense and Security Desk (Desk Ketahanan dan Keamanan Informasi Cyber Nasional, abbreviated as DK2ICN).

+History of the preceding agencies

 Lembaga Sandi Negara (Lemsaneg)

-Lemsaneg was Indonesia's primary signal intelligence agency.
-It was founded by Lieutenant colonel (then finally attained the rank of Major general) Dr. Roebiono Kertopati, a medical doctor assigned to Indonesia's intelligence department at that time, Section B of the Ministry of Defense.
-At that time, this section was mainly responsible for strategic intelligence analyses during the Indonesian National Revolution.
-He was assigned to the department by Amir Sjarifuddin, Ministry of Defence at that time, to build a unit for signal intelligence.
-As a result, Code Service (Dinas Code) was founded on 4 April 1946.
-As a medical doctor, he had no background or formal training in intelligence and signal intelligence.
-However, during his assignment, he completed various crash courses in intelligence and signal intelligence.
-In 1949, during the Dutch-Indonesian Round Table Conference period, he completed a signal intelligence course from the Dutch Ministry of Foreign Affairs and developed various cryptography methods.
-His cryptography methods proved useful to secure the transmission of encrypted messages and government communications, during wartime and peacetime.
+Lemsaneg was Indonesia's original primary signal intelligence agency, founded by Lieutenant Colonel (later Major General) Dr. Roebiono Kertopati.
+Dr Kertopati was a medical doctor assigned to Section B of the Ministry of Defense, Indonesia's intelligence department during the Indonesian National Revolution, and was mainly responsible for strategic intelligence analyses.
+However, the Minister of Defence at that time, Amir Sjarifuddin, tasked him with building a signal intelligence unit, resulting in Code Service (Dinas Code) being founded on 4 April 1946.

+As a medical doctor, Dr Kertopati had no background or formal training in either general intelligence or signal intelligence.
+However, he completed various crash courses in these pursuits and in 1949, during the Dutch-Indonesian Round Table Conference period, he completed a signal intelligence course with the Dutch Ministry of Foreign Affairs and developed various cryptography methods.
+These methods proved useful in making the transmission of encrypted messages and government communications secure during both war and peacetime.

-On 2 September 1949, the Code Service was renamed to the Crypto Bureau (Djawatan Sandi (old spelling), Jawatan Sandi (new spelling)), through Ministry of Defense Decree Number (No.) 11/MP/1949 and placed under the Ministry of Defense.
-On 16 January 1950, based on Presidential Decree No. 65/1950, the Crypto Bureau separated on the Ministry of Defense to directly under the Office of The Prime Minister of Indonesia.
+On 2 September 1949, via Ministry of Defense Decree Number (No.) 11/MP/1949, the Code Service was renamed the Crypto Bureau (Djawatan Sandi in the old spelling; Jawatan Sandi in the new spelling), and placed under the Ministry of Defense.
+On 16 January 1950, via Presidential Decree No. 65/1950, the Crypto Bureau separated from the Ministry of Defense to come directly under the Office of The Prime Minister of Indonesia.

-On 22 February 1972, through Presidential Decree No. 7/1972, the Crypto Bureau was renamed to the National Crypto Agency (Lembaga Sandi Negara, lit.
-'State Signal Agency', abbreviated as Lemsaneg).
-The name was used until 2017.
+On 22 February 1972, via Presidential Decree No. 7/1972, the Crypto Bureau was renamed the National Crypto Agency (Lembaga Sandi Negara, abbreviated as Lemsaneg), with the name continuing to be used until 2017.